netdata/netdata/src/health/REFERENCE.md

     info: rolling 5min anomaly rate for all ML enabled dims
 ```

-The `lookup` line will use the `anomaly_rate` dimension of the `anomaly_detection.anomaly_rate` ML chart to calculate the average [node level anomaly rate](https://github.com/netdata/netdata/blob/master/src/ml/README.md#node-anomaly-rate) over the last 5 minues.
+The `lookup` line will use the `anomaly_rate` dimension of the `anomaly_detection.anomaly_rate` ML chart to calculate the average [node level anomaly rate](https://github.com/netdata/netdata/blob/master/src/ml/README.md#node-anomaly-rate) over the last 5 minutes.

 ## Troubleshooting